MozillaTN/Dhirajzilla/docs/_posts/2017-08-12-Dhirajzilla-Inauguration.md

 **TIME:** 09.00 AM to 2.00 PM.

-Once again We are welcome you to the great inaugural function to gear up with Mozilla Community,
+Once again We welcome you to the grand inaugural function to gear up with Mozilla Community.
+Do Join us if your are around Salem.

 Thank You!!!